 In India These motorcycle may be adapted with a flat pillion seat as shown below.

 Riding sidesaddle can also allow the pillion passenger to carry loads as shown below.

-In part of Indonesia a woman riding a motorcycle astride is deemed to be contravening Shariah law as it "shows their curves" in public.
+In some parts of Indonesia a woman riding a motorcycle astride may be deemed to be contravening Shariah law as it "shows their curves" in public.
 Sidesaddle position is permitted.
 Women are also not permitted to where trousers in public.

 In the Gaza strip women were banned from riding pillion at all.

 The Scooter Solution

 In some countries (such as Nepal) the scooter, which can be driven by women without straddling the machine, provides a solution for women requiring a method of transportation that is still modest.